google-marketing-solutions/feedgen/README.md

 <img src='./img/config.png' alt='Config' />

+### Description Generation
+Description generation works by taking the prompt prefix given in the **Config** sheet, appending a row of data from **Input** and sending the result as a prompt to LLM.
+This gives you great flexibility in shaping the wording, style and other requirements you might have.
+All data from **Input Feed** will be provided as part of the prompt.

+*Optional*: You can also provide examples of descriptions to items in **Few-shot** examples section (see below).
+Those will be appended to the prompt prefix as well and show to the model what *good* descriptions should look like.

+The result from LLM is directly output as **Generated Description**

+### Description Validation
+Since LLMs have a tendency to hallucinate, there is an option to ask the model (in a follow-up prompt) if the generated description meets your criteria.
+As with description generation, all **Input** data is appended to the prompt prefix, and model responds with a numerical score as well as reasoning.
+Example validation prompt is provided to give some hints on how to write it - e.g. include criteria as well as example score values.

+*Note*: "Score keyword" is important to mark where the numeric value of the score is present in the model output.
+When generating descriptions in non-English language, the Score keyword should match the output language.

+### Title Generation
 All available data is used to generate descriptions, while titles use few-shot prompting; a technique where one would select samples from their own input feed as shown below to customise the model's responses towards their data.
 To